Why Do Smokers Gain Weight After Quitting

-Researchers who worked with Gerhard Rogler of Zurich University Hospital attributed the cause of excessive weigh gain post quitting smoking to a change in the diversity of bacteria present in the intestine.
+Researchers who worked with Gerhard Rogler of Zurich University Hospital attributed the cause of excessive weight gain post quitting smoking to a change in the diversity of bacteria present in the intestine.
 The researchers pointed out that the bacterial strains that linger in the intestinal flora of an obese person also influence him/her to give up smoking.

-The team of researchers examined genetic material of intestinal bacteria that were found in faeces.
+The team of researchers examined the genetic material of intestinal bacteria that were found in faeces.
 Alongside, they studied four stool samples per person over a period of 9 weeks.
 The participants included five smokers, five non-smokers and ten people who had quit smoking a week after the beginning of the study.

-The results from analysis reported that even though the bacterial diversity in faeces of smokers as well as non-smokers changes little over time, that of those who gave up smoking made the biggest shift in the composition of microbial inhabitants.
-The test subjects who had quit smoking gained an average of 2.2 kilos even though their eating as well as drinking habits did not change.
+The results from analysis reported that even though the bacterial diversity in faeces of smokers, as well as non-smokers, changes little over time, that of those who gave up smoking made the biggest shift in the composition of microbial inhabitants.
+The test subjects who had quit smoking gained an average of 2.2 kilos even though their eating, as well as drinking, habits did not change.

-Researchers further reported that composition of diverse bacteria in the intestinal flora that changes after quitting smoking, probably provides the body with more energy, making non-smokers gain weight.
+Researchers further reported that the composition of diverse bacteria in the intestinal flora that changes after quitting smoking, probably provides the body with more energy, making non-smokers gain weight.

 Further studies are being done to come to a concrete conclusion.

-Read more articles on Weight Gain.
+Read more articles on Smoking.